bruno185/Merlin32-to-Merlin8-16-Converter-Apple-II/README.md

 - You can edit output file name.
 - Use "Convert" button.

-If no error, a now file (output file) is created.
+If no error, a new file (output file) is created.

 What the applcation does :